What wine to pair with curry - my top 5 picks

 Other aromatic whites

-Such as fragrant Hungarian whites (the Spice Trail white is good), dry Muscat, Sylvaner/Silvaner and Torrontes from Argentina
+Such as fragrant Hungarian whites, dry Muscat, Sylvaner/Silvaner and Torrontes from Argentina

 Yes, chardonnay!
 Particularly fruity styles or blends with grapes such as semillon, chenin and colombard.
 Good with mild, creamy or buttery curries, especially with chicken.
 (Viognier is good with this sort of curry too.)